li-xin-yi/security-summer-labs/lab3/readme.md

 ## Ciphertext-Policy Attribute-based Encryption (CP-ABE)

-In a CP-ABE system (i.e. *role-based access control*), attributes are associated with users, while policies are associated with ciphertexts.
-A user can decrypy a certain ciphertext **if and only if** her attributes satisfy the policy.
+In a CP-ABE (i.e. *role-based access control*) system , attributes are associated with users, while policies are associated with ciphertexts.
+A user can decrypt a certain ciphertext **if and only if** her attributes satisfy the policy.

 For instance, we have three users: